ohzinteractive/glb-viewer-vscode/README.md

 - Interactive 3D model viewing
 - DRACO compression support
 - KTX2 support (GPU Texture Compression)
-- Hierarchy, Animations, Textures, Materials and Info panels
+- Hierarchy, Animations, Textures, Materials, Geometries and Info panels
 - Play and stop individual animations
 - Visualize textures, their resolution, and their relationship and usage with the materials
 - Download textures